 (ii) the responsible person for it is a person who uses it for agriculture, horticulture or other primary production activities (except forestry, fishing and mining).

-[Regulation 150 amended in Gazette 23 Dec 2005 p.
+[Rule 150 amended in Gazette 23 Dec 2005 p.
 6280.]

 Part 13 — Mechanical connections between vehicles